LiMinggang/madedit-mod/README.txt

 Fix: Enable 80 columns hint only if it's in fix width mode
 Fix: Use GTK2 for Ubuntu release to fix the issue of wxWidgets with GTK3
 Fix: Support '|' in filename('*' will not be supported)
+Fix: Display issue of '\' on Recent Find/Replace menu
 Fix: File change detect issue on close
 Fix: Improvement on file pos manager
 Update Astyle to latest code